lxjv/concorde/src/pages/about.md

 > I might start self-hosting it soon?
 No promises.

-Everything was written by hand, using either Visual Studio Code or Neovim on either a Macbook Air, or my desktop.
+Everything was written by hand, using either Visual Studio Code or Neovim on either a MacBook Air, or my desktop.

 The font you see everywhere is **Albert Sans** and code blocks use `IBM Plex Mono`.